Philip-Shields/APRS-Fire-Danger-Index-Reporter/README.md

 wxnow.txt a file that Cumulus normally generates, I don't use Cumulus any more.
 This application generates it and it is read by UI-VIEW32 and transmitted as a weather beacon on 2 meters.
 Complile and run the application.
 Someone may write a gui for it someday.
-The application is basically a fun experiment and is not intended to be relied on for human safety.
+The application is basically a fun experiment and its outputs including the fire danger rating are experimental and are not intended to be relied on for human, animal or property safety.
 Your official fire department notices are for that. cheers and 73,
 Phil VK2CPR shields_phil@yahoo.com.au